Run tabletop exercises that prove readiness,

 TTXLab uses a dual-AI architecture: a low-latency model drives the live facilitation, and a high-accuracy model handles scoring, gap analysis, and report generation.
 Both are hosted in SOC 2-aligned infrastructure.

-Every exercise builds evidence your auditors, board, and regulators can review.
-Set up your workspace in minutes and run your first exercise today.
-Or browse the starter kit, review the Trust Center, or check recent changes in the changelog.
+Every exercise gives your team a transcript, scores, findings, and follow-up actions your leadership, auditors, and regulators can review.
+Try the live demo, or browse the starter kit, review the Trust Center, or check recent changes in the changelog.